briatte/ggnet/README.md

           segment.size  = .25,          # set to 0 to remove from plot
           arrow.size = 0,               # set to 0 to remove from plot
-          label.nodes = FALSE,          # add vertex names in small print; can be a list of vertex names quantize.weights = FALSE,     # break weights to quartiles legend.position = "right",    # set to "none" to remove from plot ...)                          # arguments passed to node labels with geom_text()
+          label.nodes = FALSE,          # add vertex names in small print; can be a list of vertex names top8.nodes  = FALSE,          # color the top 8 nodes by weighting method with ColorBrewer Set1 trim.labels = TRUE,           # remove '@', 'http://' and 'www.' from vertex names quantize.weights = FALSE,     # break weights to quartiles subset.threshold = 0,         # what nodes to exclude, based on weight.method ≥ subset
+          legend.position = "right",    # set to "none" to remove from plot ...)                          # arguments passed to node labels with geom_text()